Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Juli 2025 05.30.32 UTC
+- WIB: Kamis, 10 Juli 2025 06.27.43 UTC
-- WITA: Kamis, 10 Juli 2025 06.30.32 UTC
+- WITA: Kamis, 10 Juli 2025 07.27.43 UTC
-- WIT: Kamis, 10 Juli 2025 07.30.32 UTC
+- WIT: Kamis, 10 Juli 2025 08.27.43 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: success
+Kategori: motivational